charlesglucas/ofbm_tools/README.md

 % return self-similarity exponent estimation [est,estbc] = OFBM_estimBC_BS(data,paramsEst) ;
 ```
-The parameters to take into account in the structure `paramsEst` for OFBM_estimBC_BS are:
+The parameters to take into account in the input structure `paramsEst` of OFBM_estimBC_BS are:

   - `R`, the number of realizations of the Monte Carlo vector;
   - `Jref`, reference scale under which several wavelet spectra are computed with the same number wavelet coeficients;